dairycultist/unnamed-conlang/gaste.md

 e -> ə / unstressed (function words are unstressed at the sentence level)

 ```
 Suil koe hen  gaste.
-They are COMP big
+they be  COMP big
 ```